 While it is known that most pit bulls can be ferocious or aggressive, blue nose pit bulls, in particular, are soft and offer a lot of love.
 All you need to do is encourage and train them to listen to you and be sweet.
 By doing so, your dog will turn into a lifelong companion.
 Both types of pit bulls are great around children and can socialize if trained to.
 If the pet owner has had a baby, the pit bull is often well-mannered and will never be aggressive with the child.
 In fact, they play with the kids of the house and are ready to take a playful beating as well.
 Kids, too, are generally unafraid of pit bull pets, which is quite surprising given the intimidating personality that most pit bulls possess.
 Kids perceive these dogs as stuffed animals that are fun to ride.
 Even if both types of bulls are kissed, cuddled, pulled, sat on, hugged, or grabbed by kids, these dogs are calm and reciprocate equal fun without complaining or being aggressive.

 In particular, red nose pit bulls prefer being around people and not just kids.
 Due to their loyal nature, they are highly likely to bark on strangers and protect their owners.
 In return, they expect the love to be reciprocated by the pet owners.
-While blue nose pit bulls are generally the same, red nose pit bulls steal the show in this aspect.
+For this reason, in some cases, pitbulls can be effective service and therapy animals.

 The barking and protective nature don’t necessarily make them great watchdogs.
 They never view a stranger as a potential threat but a friend they’ve never met before.
 This is particularly witnessed in blue nose pit bulls.
 However, when it comes to children, their protective instinct kicks in.
 Even though most pet owners are advised not to leave their pit bulls alone with their kids, proper training and socializing can lead to an unbreakable friendship between the two.